tomthetrainer/CDF_Demo/README.md

 # What purpose is served by the Change Data Feed?

-The Change Data Feed can be used to solve the issue that propagating appends is straightforward, while propagating deletes or updates is a challenge.
+The Change Data Feed can be used to solve the issue that propagating appends from a delta lake source to a delta lake destination is straightforward, while propagating deletes or updates is a challenge.

 Enabling the Change Data Feed creates a log of changes made to the source, that can be used to propagate updates or deletes to the destination.